Skip to main content

 Workshops

-The CDA offers introductory workshops on video and sound software.
-Throughout the workshops specific software is demonstrated but the accent is always on principles that can be applied to similar software.
+The CDA offers introductory workshops on video and sound software and AV equipment.
+Throughout the software workshops specific software is demonstrated but the accent is always on principles that can be applied to similar software.
+The equipment workshops inlcude cameras and related video equipment and can be tailored to meet the needs of the class.

 Workshop descriptions